Responsible Wood’s Directors are appointed by our members in accordance with our Constitution.

 Craig is dedicated to the work of representing and advancing the interests of workers in the forestry, furnishing and timber manufacturing industries and the principles of trade unionism.
 He has trade qualifications in cabinet making and wood machining, and a Certificate IV in business management and accounting.

-He is the National Divisional Assistant Secretary of the Construction, Forestry, Maritime, Mining & Energy Union, Manufacturing Division.
-He also has over 27 years’ experience as a paid official of the Union.
+He is the National Divisional Assistant Secretary of the Construction, Forestry, Maritime, Mining & Energy Union, Manufacturing Division and an Executive Member of the Construction, Forestry, Maritime, Mining & Energy Union, National Executive.
+He has over 29 years’ experience as a paid official of the Union.